Parameterization of Copulas and Covariance Decay of Stochastic Processes: Introduction

 \section{Introduction}

 Let $\{X_t\}_{t=0}^\infty$ be a weakly stationary process.
-Consider the widely studied problem of modeling the dependence structure among the variables $X_t$.
-From a strictly probabilistic/measure theoretical point of view, a stochastic process can be viewed as a measure on the space of sample paths.
-Within this probabilistic point of view, associated to any process, there is a sequence of distributions $\{F_n\}_{n=0}^\infty$, and to every pair of random variables $(X_r,X_s)$ from the process, there is a copula $C_{r,s}$ (Nelsen, 2006) associated to it.
-In a weakly stationary process, the covariance between $X_t$ and $X_{t+h}$ depends only on the lag $h$, and, according to the copula version of Hoeffding's lemma (see Lemma \ref{hlema}), this covariance can be calculated by the knowledge of the copula and the marginals of $X_t$ and $X_{t+h}$ alone.
+Within a probabilistic point of view, associated to any process, there is a sequence of distributions $\{F_n\}_{n=0}^\infty$, and to every $n$-upple of random variables $(X_{t_1},\cdots,X_{t_n})$ from the process, there is a copula $C_{t_1,\cdots,t_n}$ (Nelsen, 2006) associated to it.
+While the marginal distribution contains all the probabilistic information about the random variable itself, the copula account for the dependence among the variables $(X_{t_1},\cdots,X_{t_n})$.
+In a weakly stationary process, the covariance between $X_t$ and $X_{t+h}$ depends only on the lag $h$ and according to the copula version of Hoeffding's lemma, the knowledge of the covariance between $X_t$ and $X_{t+h}$ can be obtained from the copula and the marginals of $X_t$ and $X_{t+h}$.
 Hence, studying the distributional properties among the variables is of vital importance in understanding the process' dependence structure.

 Many classes of models are known to present certain covariance decay to zero as the lag $h$ increases.
-In the class of ARFIMA$(p,d,q)$ processes (Lopes, 2008; Taqqu, 2003), for instance, the covariance may decay exponentially fast to zero or very slowly, depending on the parameter $d$.
+In the class of ARFIMA$(p,d,q)$ processes (Taqqu, 2003), for instance, the covariance may decay exponentially fast to zero or very slowly, depending on the parameter $d$.
 For heteroskedastic models such as ARCH (Engle, 1982) and GARCH (Bollerslev, 1986), the process itself is uncorrelated, but the absolute value and/or the square of the process are not and often present slow decay of covariance.
-Estimation of the rate of such decay is generally of importance as it contains essential information about the long run structure of the process.
+Estimating the rate of such decay is generally of importance as it contains essential information about the long run structure of the process.